Computer and phone graphic showing 2 factor authentication

 From the additional device, head to the Instagram profile.
 If you're already logged in great, if you're not, you may need the person who originally turned on 2FA to provide a backup code or approve the login request (this will only happen for the first time - once they get their own 2FA added, they'll have their own 6-digit codes).

 Click the three lines in the top right corner.
-Click Settings > Security > Two-Factor Authentication > Authentication App
+Click Meta Accounts Center > Password and Security > Two Factor Authentication > Authentication App.

 You'll see the original device listed.
 Click the blue Add button to add the additional device.
 Give the device a name - we recommend naming each device by the individual user so you can keep track of who's connected.
 Click Next and follow the instructions on the screen.